arkadi81/react-tutorial/learning_log.md

     - extracting a protected route (to be reused for all routes that must be protected) lets create a ProtectedRoute component - the component will have an interface identical to the usual <Route> component, but will be aware of the current user. if no user, we redirect to login

+    - redirected after login
+      lets modify our login form so that it keeps info about where the user actually originally wanted to go.

+      if we try to log the props inside of the render method in the ProtectedRoute component, we will see our history, location and match properties of the props object. the information about where we wanted to go before redirect is stored in props.location.pathname.

+      we will use this information to pass it to our redirect component.
+Per react router documentation, we find the data attributes and format that redirect component accepts: pathname, search and state:{} we will pass the additional info about where to redirect in state.

+    - exercise
+      only show delete button if user is logged in and is in admin role.

+      ALWAYS SELECT THE SOLUTION THAT ALLOWS FOR THE QUICKEST WORKING SOFTWARE AS A FIRST STEP